jwymanm/chiara/README.md

 ;=> THE PROGRAM SAYS (LOUDLY) "HELLO, WORLD!"
 ```

-Note that syntax macros are namespace-safe - each reader must be explicitly enabled in each namespace it is used via the `use-syntax` function.
+Note that syntax macros are namespace-safe - each one must be explicitly enabled in each namespace it is used via the `use-syntax` function.

 Although this is a trivial example, the ability to embed arbitrary syntax in Clojure is powerful - I see it being particularly useful for areas like defining pattern matching rules, which are cumbersome without a dedicated syntax.